carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Enhancements.rst

 Motivation
 ==========

-As it stands, current version of LLVMC does not meet its stated goals of configurability and extensibility and is therefore not used much.
-The need for enhancements in LLVMC is also reflected in [1]_.
+As it stands, the current version of LLVMC does not meet its stated goals of configurability and extensibility, and is therefore not used much.
+The need for enhancements to LLVMC is also reflected in [1]_.
 The proposed rewrite will fix the aforementioned deficiences and provide an extensible, future-proof solution.

 Design
 ======

-A compiler driver's job is essentially to find a way how to transform a set of input files into a set of targets, depending on the user-provided options.
-Since several ways of transformation can exist potentially, it's natural to use a directed graph to represent all of them.
-In this graph, nodes are tools (for example, ``gcc -S`` is a tool that generates assembly from C language files) and edges between them mean that the output of one tool can be given as input to another (as in ``gcc -S -o - file.c | as``).
+A compiler driver's job is essentially to find a way to transform a set of input files into a set of targets, depending on the user-provided options.
+Since several methods of transformation can potentially exist, it's natural to use a directed graph to represent all of them.
+In this graph, nodes are tools -- e.g.,  ``gcc -S`` is a tool that generates assembly from C language files -- and edges between the nodes indicate that the output of one tool can be given as input to another -- i.e., ``gcc -S -o - file.c | as``.
 We'll call this graph the compilation graph.

 The proposed design revolves around the compilation graph and the following core abstractions:

 - Target - An (intermediate) compilation target.

-- Action - A shell command template that represents basic compilation transformation(example: ``gcc -S $INPUT_FILE -o $OUTPUT_FILE``).
+- Action - A shell command template that represents a basic compilation transformation -- example: ``gcc -S $INPUT_FILE -o $OUTPUT_FILE``.

 - Tool - Encapsulates information about a concrete tool used in the compilation process, produces Actions.
-Operation depends on command-line options provided by the user.
+Its operation depends on command-line options provided by the user.

-- GraphBuilder - Constructs the compilation graph, operation depends on command-line options.
+- GraphBuilder - Constructs the compilation graph.
+Its operation depends on command-line options.

-- GraphTraverser - Traverses the compilation graph and constructs a sequence of Actions needed to build the target file, operation depends on command-line options.
+- GraphTraverser - Traverses the compilation graph and constructs a sequence of Actions needed to build the target file.
+Its operation depends on command-line options.

 A high-level view of the compilation process:

   1. Configuration libraries (see below) are loaded in and the compilation graph is constructed from the tool descriptions.

   2. Information about possible options is gathered from (the nodes of) the compilation graph.

   3. Options are parsed based on data gathered in step 2.

   4. A sequence of Actions needed to build the target is constructed using the compilation graph and provided options.

   5. The resulting action sequence is executed.